-The childminder ensures all adults in her home are suitable.
-Safeguarding children procedures are clear and informative.
-A comprehensive range of risk assessments is carried out on all areas used for childminding to ensure children's safety and security.
+The childminder ensures all adults in her home are vetted and meet safeguarding requirements.
+Child protection procedures are understood.
+A range of risk assessments are carried out on all areas used for childminding, including those for regular outings, to ensure children's safety and security.
 Resources are easily accessible to all children and are regularly checked for replacement or repair.
-Emergency evacuation plans are in place and a register efficiently records the arrival and collection of the children in her care.
+Emergency evacuation plans are in place and a record of attendance efficiently records the arrival and collection of the children in her care.

-Well-organised documentation is in place ensuring all required records are available.
-The well-being of individual children is promoted because records provide information that is shared between the family and the childminder.
+Documentation is in place ensuring all required records are available.
+The wellbeing of individual children is promoted because records provide information that is shared between the family and the childminder.
 Accident, medication and registration documents are maintained effectively, together with information about activities and events.
-The childminder promotes equality, diversity and inclusion of all children, providing resources such as toys, games, books and activities.
-Children learn to value similarities and differences as they experience positive social relationships when they meet others at community venues.
+The childminder provides resources such as toys and books to promote inclusion and diversity although activities are not planned to recognise a variety of cultural festivals so children do not routinely learn to value similarities and differences throughout the year.
+The childminder is aware to support children and families with special educational needs or physical disabilities.

-The childminder has started to make an effective use of her self-evaluation process.
-Her reflective practice has begun to identify the strengths and weaknesses in her provision.
-She is aware to continue to develop her understanding of the Early Years Foundation Stage (EYFS) requirements and to plan for children's individual interests and needs.
+The childminder has started to use a reflective self-evaluation process.
+She can identify some strengths in her provision, such as the risk assessments for regular outings and her encouragement of the development of children's social skills when they meet others at a variety of local venues.
+She is aware to continue to develop her understanding of the early years goals and to maintain confidential, individual records to reflect each child's progress across the six areas of learning.
 The childminder provides a flexible and positive partnership with parents that acts as a foundation to effectively meet individual needs.
-She provides clear written records describing the children's experiences and activities.
-She has established relationships with other providers of the Early Years Foundation Stage and is aware of how these partnerships can be used to support children's learning and development.
+She provides clear, but brief descriptions of children's experiences and activities.
+She has established relationships with other childminders and is aware of how these partnerships can be used to support children's learning and development.